-At least four people killed in Maryland newspaper shooting: reports
+At least four killed, several injured in Maryland newspaper shooting

 Phil Davis, who identified himself as a courts and crime reporter at the Capital Gazette, tweeted that multiple people had been shot.

 Davis said a single shooter “shot multiple people at my office, some of whom are dead.”
+He later said he was safe and being interviewed by police.

 “There is nothing more terrifying than hearing multiple people get shot while you’re under your desk and then hear the gunman reload,” he tweeted.